Amul-Thantharate/Aws-Project-Golang/README.md

 ### 5. GoServerlessCRUD (DynamoDB) 📊
 GoServerlessCRUD is a serverless backend application written in Go that provides a simple and scalable CRUD (Create, Read, Update, Delete) API.
 It uses AWS Lambda for serverless compute, API Gateway for HTTP endpoints, and DynamoDB for persistent NoSQL storage.
 This project is ideal for building fast, low-maintenance APIs with minimal infrastructure overhead.

+### 6. Terraform Transit Gateway Peering 🌉
+This project demonstrates how to use Terraform to create a Transit Gateway Peering between two VPCs in different AWS accounts.
+It's a great way to connect resources across multiple AWS accounts and regions.

 ## 🔧️ Prerequisites

 Before you begin, ensure you have the following installed: